dkorolev/tmp-gh-action-pr-context/README.md

 * `${{ github.repository_owner }}` is still the best way to get the owner. :-(
 * Just "Discussions" is not enough permissions for the PAT token, adding "Pull Requests".

+## PR6

+A clean test for top-level PR comments.